mosesmuthee/I-m-Sorry/README.md

 Just open `index.html` in your browser.
 No authentication or backend needed.

 ## Customization
-- Edit `main-letter.html` to add your main message or letter to Amanda.
+- Edit `main-letter.html` to add your main message or letter.
 - Tweak styles in `styles.css` for more dramatic or diverse effects.

 ---